-The thyroid is a small gland located in the front of the neck; but don’t let its size fool you, the hormones that the thyroid secretes regulate metabolism in every cell of the body and a deficiency (or excess) of thyroid hormones can affect virtually all body functions.
+The thyroid is a small gland located in the front of the neck, but don’t let its size fool you, the hormones that the thyroid secretes regulate metabolism in every cell of the body and a deficiency (or excess) of thyroid hormones can affect virtually all body functions.
+Let’s look at some eating tips for a healthy thyroid.

 Thyroid hormone is made up of a combination of the amino acid tyrosine and the trace mineral iodine so it’s important to include enough of each in your diet.